-68. American-Style Black Ale
+71. American-Style Black Ale

 American Black Ales are very dark to black.
-Medium caramel malt and dark roasted malt aromas are evident.
-Hop aroma is medium-high to high, with fruity, floral, herbal or other hop aroma from hops of all origins contributing.
-Medium caramel malt and dark roasted malt flavors are evident.
-High astringency and high degree of burnt roast malt should be absent.
-Hop flavor is medium-high, with fruity, floral, herbal or other hop flavor from hops of all origins contributing.
+Low to medium caramel malt and dark roasted malt aromas may be evident.
+Hop aroma is medium-high to high, with fruity, citrus, piney, floral, herbal or other hop aroma from hops of all origins contributing.
+Low to medium caramel malt and dark roasted malt flavors are evident.
+Astringency and burnt character of roast malt should be absent.
+Hop flavor is medium-high, with fruity, citrus, piney, floral, herbal or other hop flavor from hops of all origins contributing.
 Hop bitterness is medium-high to high.
 Body is medium.